 Organized storm systems, called mid-latitude cyclones, or low pressure systems, move across the United States several times each year.
 Although many are weak disturbances that draw little attention, some, such as the March 1993 system, become legendary.
 This Blizzard of '93 brought the Eastern United States to a standstill, dumping several inches of snow throughout the region from Mississippi to Maine, halting transportation, and denying electricity to thousands of homes and businesses.
 The storm also generated tornadoes and record amounts of lighting in the southeastern United States.
-The death toll related to the storm was over 270.
-IMPORTANT: If you were gone the day we did this, go to Benson's website and watch everything that is posted for that day.
+By some estimates, the death toll related to the storm was over 270.
+IMPORTANT: f you missed class this day, go to Benson's website and watch the PenCast and PowerPoint presentation.